maneshthankappan/Multi-Channel-Man-in-the-Middle-Attacks-Against-Protected-Wi-Fi-Networks-By-Base-Variant-/README.md

 ```
 Note:It is better to install each package indiviually
 ### 2. Install the following modwifi package
 Various modwifi packages can be downloaded from [this link](https://github.com/vanhoefm/modwifi/tree/master/releases) according to your linux kernel.
 However,I use the package "modwifi-4.4-1.tar.gz" since my linux kernal is 4.4.
+Moreover, a linux with kernel version 4.4 or below is required to compile firmware of ath9k_htc as described in next step.
 Then perform the following..
 ```
 $mkdir modwifi && cd modwifi
 $wget https://github.com/vanhoefm/modwifi/raw/master/releases/modwifi-4.4-1.tar.gz